AhmedAlfahdi/Mech.Eng.Hub/README.md

    2. Best used with:
          1. [Anaconda](https://www.anaconda.com/products/distribution) - Anaconda is a distribution of the Python and R programming languages for scientific computing, that aims to simplify package management and deployment.
 The distribution includes data-science packages suitable for Windows, Linux, and macOS.
          2. [MikTeX](https://miktex.org/) - MiKTeX is a typesetting system for the Windows operating system.
 The distribution includes TeX, pdfTeX, XeTeX, LuaTeX, ConTeXt, and a few more.
 It also includes a set of related programs.`Backend` [^3]
-         3. [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) - The Windows Subsystem for Linux lets developers run a GNU/Linux environment -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.
+         3. [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) - The Windows Subsystem for Linux lets developers run a GNU/Linux environment -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.[^4]
 2. [Obsidian](https://obsidian.md/) - A note-taking app that is designed for taking notes.
 It has a lot of features that make it easier to take notes.`Standalone`
+3. [Heynote](https://heynote.com/) - Scratchpad buffer with blocks, and many languages support.`Standalone`
-3. [Lyx](https://www.lyx.org/) - A document processor that encourages an approach to writing based on the structure of your documents (WYSIWYM) and not simply their appearance (WYSIWYG).`Frontend` [^3]
+4. [Lyx](https://www.lyx.org/) - A document processor that encourages an approach to writing based on the structure of your documents (WYSIWYM) and not simply their appearance (WYSIWYG).`Frontend` [^3]

+> [!TIP]
-> [!TIP] If you find both setting up LaTeX and Lyx to be a hassle, you can use [Overleaf](https://www.overleaf.com/) which is an online LaTeX editor.
-Moreover, you may want to explore [Typst](https://typst.app/)
+> If you find both setting up and using LaTeX and Lyx to be a hassle, you can use [Overleaf](https://www.overleaf.com/) which is an online LaTeX editor.
+Moreover, you may want to explore [Typst](https://typst.app/) `Beta` which aims to overcome the shortcomings of LaTeX.

 [^3]:  Lyx is the GUI for LaTex distribution (e.g. MikTex, TexLive, etc.) if you wish to deal with WYSIWYG editor.
+[^4]:  Although I'm a big advocate for Linux OS (i.e Arch, Debian), the learning curve is steep and it's not for everyone.
+WSL is a good alternative for those who wish to use Linux commands on Windows OS.
 ## Roadmap [↫](#table-of-contents)

 This roadmap is a general guidance for those who wish to review the material in a structured manner.
 It is not a strict guideline and can be modified to suit your needs.